Zarryos/MyApp/README.md

 ### Features
 All the classic chat features are to be added: Like a message, quote, edit, delete, add an image/gif, audio recording, received indicator...

+### Tests
+Having a more advanced project would justify testing some methods and add some validation on messages that could be tested

 ## Time spent
 The repartition of time used to make this project is the following :
 - [x] 1.5 hour initial setup, update of dependencies and project versionning